Guide: How to play Yoru (Abilities, tips...)

 It's important to note that after teleporting, Yoru maintains the orientation he had when triggering the ability.
 Remember to turn in the desired direction before that.

-The orb remains available for 20 seconds, but it can be destroyed by opponents... at least if they find it.
-The gatecrashed Orb is invisible to the eyes of the enemies, unless they step on it.
+The orb remains available for 20 seconds, but it can be destroyed by opponents...
+At least if they find it.
+Indeed, after a certain time, the Surprise Visitor Orb becomes invisible to enemies, unless they step on it.
 The orb can therefore pass through the nose and beard of inattentive teams, but also traps.
 The orb can also use Bind's teleporters.

-Gate Crash is therefore an excellent repositioning ability, but it has weaknesses in both offense and defense.
-In offense, the orb is silent when launched and sneaks up behind enemy lines, using the teleportation only makes noise upon reception.
+Visite Surprise is therefore an excellent skill for repositioning, but it has weaknesses on both offense and defense.
+On offense, if the orb is silent when it is thrown and sneaks behind enemy lines, using the teleportation only makes noise upon reception.
 In defense, you can place the orb in a safe spot before an assault, but using teleportation freezes Yoru to the ground for half a second.
 Reactive opponents will have time to kill Yoru before he escapes.
 This problem can be somewhat offset by a jump before teleporting.
 Yoru will teleport following the inertia of his jump.

 Finally, Dimensional Shift is the Ultimate ability of Yoru.
 It requires 7 charges to be launched.
 Once launched, Yoru dons a mask and becomes invisible and invincible for 8 seconds.
 In addition, he gains a significant movement speed bonus.
-Of course, Yoru can't use any weapons or abilities during this time.
-He can't use his mini-map either.
+Since patch 4.04, Yoru can charge and use his skills while in the other dimension.

-In masked form, Yoru can be spotted by enemies if he passes to close to them.
-A blue circle forms around Yoru and shows his detection radius.
-If he passes too close to an opponent, the outlines of the opponent's screen will begin to flash blue.
-If he hits his opponent, Yoru becomes perfectly visible for a moment.
-He remains invincible, however, so his opponent will not be able to eliminate him.
+In masked form, Yoru can be detected by enemies if it passes too close to them.
+If he passes too close to an opponent, the outline of the opponent's screen will start to display blue flames.
+Also, enemies can hear Yoru's footsteps when he is close by.
+However, even if he hits his opponent, Yoru remains completely invisible and invincible.

 Dimensional Shift is therefore an excellent tool, both for repositioning and to for recognition.
 By putting his mask on, Yoru can enter a point and spot the positions of opponents before returning to his starting point.
 In vocal, he can easily give the opposing positions to his allies.
 Yoru can remove his mask at any time, so he can step behind enemies to surprise them while they are busy containing an assault.
 As a last resort, it's also a good ability to get across the map quickly, if necessary.
 Keep in mind that Dimensional Shift doesn't take long enough to go from one site to another.